nf-core/eager/docs/usage.md

-Use this to run the program in 'BlastN', 'BlastP', 'BlastX' modes to align DNA and DNA, protein and protein, or DNA reads against protein references respectively. respectively.
+Use this to run the program in 'BlastN', 'BlastP', 'BlastX' modes to align DNA and DNA, protein and protein, or DNA reads against protein references respectively.
 Ensure your database matches the mode.
 Check the [MALT manual](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf) for more details.
 Default: `'BlastN'`